1. Home

 • Nymph: After the larvae feed on their host’s blood, they will molt into nymphs.
 Nymphs have eight legs and look like smaller versions of adult ticks.
 Depending on the species of tick, the nymphs may feed on small mammals or “graduate” to larger species like dogs.

-• Adult: Most of the time, if you find a tick on your dog, it will be an eight-legged adult.
-Before they have eaten, they are usually flat and mostly brown.
+• Adult: Before they have eaten, adult ticks are usually flat and mostly brown.
 When they are fully engorged with blood, they can be grayer in color and plump like a small grape.
 After feeding, ticks will mate and drop off their hosts.
 Females will then lay their eggs, which completes their life cycle.

 1. American Dog Tick (Dermacentor variabilis and Dermacentor similis)

-The American dog tick is most prevalent in the eastern U.S., the Midwest, and the Pacific Northwest.
+The American dog tick is most prevalent in the eastern U.S., the Midwest, California, and the Pacific Northwest.
 Adult American dog ticks are brown with numerous small white spots or streaks on their backs.
-They can be active all year round but especially in the spring and are often found in grassy fields or along the edges of trails.
+They can be active all year round, but especially in the spring, and are often found in grassy fields or along the edges of trails.

 American dog ticks can spread Rocky Mountain spotted fever and tularemia, both of which can be deadly.
 American dog ticks are also the tick most associated with tick paralysis.